June 2022 Dividend Income Update

 Mark, when do you think you’ll reach your $30,000 per year income goal?
 Seems you’re way ahead of schedule!?

 Ha.
 Thanks. 🙂

-Well, if all goes well in the coming year or so with investing inside our TFSAs and inside our taxable account then I suspect we’ll reach our goal sometime in mid-2023 (this time next year) should the following occur:
+Well, if all goes well in the coming year or so with investing inside our TFSAs and inside our taxable account then I suspect we’ll reach our goal sometime in early to mid-2023 should the following occur:

 a) all dividends continue to be reinvested,

 b) I/we obtain a few more dividend increases between now and next summer, and